apache/cordova-electron/DOCUMENTATION.md

 If you need to debug the application's main process, you can do so by enabling the inspector with the Election's `inspect` or `inspect-brk` flags.

-As these flags are provided by Electron, you will need to separate the Cordova flags from Electron flags with and additional `--` separator.
+As these flags are provided by Electron, you will need to separate the Cordova flags from Electron flags with an additional `--` separator.

 For example: